Information for Shelters and Long-term Care Homes

 Long-term care homes and retirement homes are directed by the Ministry to ensure that all staff wear surgical/procedure masks at all times.
 This is a requirement for all homes regardless of outbreak status.

 For full guidance on mask use requirements for long-term care and retirement homes review the Ministry of Health Guidance Document dated April 15th, 2020.

 As the COVID-19 outbreak continues to evolve and laboratory testing capacity has increased, Ontario’s provincial testing guidance is also being updated.
-Please review the COVID-19 Provincial Testing Guidance Update, April 15, 2020 for information on testing in Long-Term Care and Retirement Homes.
+Please review the COVID-19 Provincial Testing Guidance document and the Quick Reference Public Health Guidance on Testing and Clearance for information on testing in Long-Term Care and Retirement Homes.